rdlauer/articles/blues/triangulation/triangulation.md

 ![wi-fi triangulation with notecard](triangulation-cell-wifi.png)

 Wi-Fi triangulation becomes **even more valuable** when you realize the power requirements are minimal, and it adds only 1-2 seconds to the sync time with Notehub.
-I would go so far as to say **Wi-Fi triangulation is almost as good as GPS in many scenarios**.

 ## Triangulation with Wi-Fi Notecard